Adrian Pecknold

 Adrian Pecknold (1920–1999) was a Canadian mime, director, and author of the book Mime: The Step Beyond Words.
 He is popularly known for his creation and depiction of Poco the Clown in the popular Canadian children's television program Mr. Dressup.

 Pecknold studied mime at L'École Jacques Lecoq in Paris from October 1962 to April 1963.
 Following this, he joined Toronto Workshop Productions as an actor and instructor of mime.

+Pecknold played the role of Lucky in Samuel Beckett's play Waiting for Godot (1964) on the CBC anthology series Festival.
+He also appeared in the Festival episode Juno and the Paycock (1965), adapted from the play by Seán O'Casey.